OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

 - `storage`

 The `web-app` viewer provides flexibility for rendering custom output.
-You can specify an HTML file that your component creates, and the Kubeflow Pipelines UI renders that HTML in the output page.
+You can specify an HTML file that your component creates, and the OpenDataology Pipelines UI renders that HTML in the output page.
 The HTML file must be self-contained, with no references to other files in the filesystem.
 The HTML file can contain absolute references to files on the web.
-Content running inside the web app is sandboxed in an iframe and cannot communicate with the Kubeflow Pipelines UI.
+Content running inside the web app is sandboxed in an iframe and cannot communicate with the OpenDataology Pipelines UI.

 Specify `'storage': 'inline'` to embed raw html in `source` field directly.